 Basis Risk: The Authority is exposed to basis risk when the variable interest rate paid to the holders of its variable rate demand obligations is not equivalent to the variable interest rate received from its counterparties on the related swap agreements.

 When exposed to basis risk, the net interest expense incurred on the combination of the swap agreement and the associated variable rate debt may be higher or lower than anticipated.

 The Authority's tax-exempt variable rate bond interest payments are substantially equivalent to the SIFMA rate (plus a trading spread).
-Certain tax-exempt swaps, as indicated in the table above, contain a trigger feature in which the Authority receives a rate indexed on SIFMA should LIBOR be less than a predetermined level (the trigger level, 3.5%), or a rate pegged at a percentage of LIBOR should LIBOR be equal to or greater than the predetermined trigger level.
-For these swaps, the Authority would be negatively exposed to basis risk during the time period it is receiving the rate based on a percentage of LIBOR should the relationship between LIBOR and SIFMA converge.
+Certain tax-exempt swaps, as indicated in the table above, contain a trigger feature in which the Authority receives a rate indexed on SIFMA should SOFR plus 11.448 basis points be less than a predetermined level (the trigger level, 3.5%), or a rate pegged at a percentage of SOFR plus 11.448 basis points should SOFR plus 11.448 basis points be equal to or greater than the predetermined trigger level.
+For these swaps, the Authority would be negatively exposed to basis risk during the time period it is receiving the rate based on a percentage of SOFR should the relationship between SOFR and SIFMA converge.

-The Authority's taxable variable rate bond interest payments are substantially equivalent to LIBOR (plus a trading spread) and are reset on a weekly basis.
-The Authority is receiving one-month LIBOR (plus a trading spread) or LIBOR flat for all of its taxable swaps and therefore is only exposed to basis risk to the extent that the Authority's bonds diverge from their historic trading relationship with LIBOR.
+The Authority's taxable variable rate bond interest payments, which reset on a weekly basis, are generally hedged with a SOFR-based swap agreement.
+The Authority receives SOFR plus 11.448 basis points (plus a trading spread) or SOFR plus 11.448 basis points flat for all of its taxable swaps and therefore is only exposed to basis risk to the extent that the Authority's bonds diverge from these formulations of SOFR.